 Transportation

-The transportation sector accounts for about one-quarter of global emissions.
-If we are going to lower emissions and move towards sustainable transportation, electrification of the transportation sector is paramount.
-However, there are still technological challenges that prevent rapid adoption of electrified and more efficient transportation.
+The transportation sector is moving towards innovative, efficient, and affordable technologies.
+However, there are still challenges that prevent rapid adoption of new and efficient advances.
 Electric vehicle adoption is hindered by limited driving ranges, high up-front costs, and a lack of charging stations.
-We are focused on resolving critical roadblocks that prevent the electrification of the transportation sector.

 • The Grid Integration Group is working to strengthen the evolving power grid to meet the growing demand from electric vehicles.